TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If.rst

    value / :ref:`stdwrap`

 :aspect:`Description`
-   Returns true, if the content is equal to :ts:`value`.
+   Returns true, if the content is equal to :typoscript:`value`.

 :aspect:`Example`
    ::